Ancient Origins

 Construction happened in stages over roughly 1,500 years, beginning around 3000 BC and continuing through to about 1500 BC.
 The earliest phase was a circular earthwork and ditch.
 Wooden structures came next.
 The famous stone circles were raised in multiple campaigns, with the massive sarsen stones — the outer ring and inner trilithons — transported from Marlborough Downs, about 25 miles north.

-The bluestones are the real puzzle.
+The bluestones are the real puzzle, and the more you look at them the deeper it gets.
 They're not from anywhere nearby.
 Their specific geology — spotted dolerite and other Welsh volcanic rock — traces to a cluster of outcrops in the Preseli Hills in Pembrokeshire.
 Getting those stones to Salisbury Plain required crossing the Bristol Channel, navigating rivers, and hauling them overland through rough terrain.
+Why anyone would insist on these stones, from there, is a question that only sharpens the closer you stand to it.

 Today Stonehenge is a UNESCO World Heritage Site with a modern visitor center and shuttle service.
 About 1.5 million people visit each year, though access to the stone circle itself requires advance booking.
 The most atmospheric experience remains watching the solstice, if you can get there.